Noorish100/FIR_APP/README.md

 # <span style="color:green"> Welcome Here!</span>

-Hello Readers,<br>
+Greetings, Readers,

- I have done this project Individually and built the Rest API using the spring boot framework  where user data going to persist and user authorization is also there .<br>  I hope you will enjoy the reading….
+I am pleased to share that I have successfully completed this project independently.
+I developed the Rest API using the Spring Boot framework, focusing on the persistence of user data and incorporating user authorization functionalities.
+I trust that you will find this reading enjoyable and informative.

 # <span style="color:blue"> Tech Stack Used: </span>